CIDRAM/CIDRAM/_docs/readme.vi.md

 "block_spam"
 - Chặn CIDR xác định như có nguy cơ cao đối được thư rác?
 Trừ khi bạn gặp vấn đề khi làm như vậy, nói chung, điều này cần phải luôn được true.

+####"recaptcha" (Thể loại)
+Optionally, you can provide users with a way to bypass the "Access Denied" page by way of completing a reCAPTCHA instance, if you want to do so.
+This can help to mitigate some of the risks associated with false positives in those situations where we're not entirely sure whether a request has originated from a machine or a human.

+To obtain a "site key" and a "secret key" (required for using reCAPTCHA), please go to: [https://developers.google.com/recaptcha/](https://developers.google.com/recaptcha/)

+"usemode"
+- Defines how CIDRAM should use reCAPTCHA.
+- 0 = reCAPTCHA is completely disabled (default).
+- 1 = reCAPTCHA is enabled for all signatures.
+- 2 = reCAPTCHA is enabled only for signatures belonging to sections specially marked as reCAPTCHA-enabled within the signature files.
+- (Any other value will be treated in the same way as 0).

+"lockip"
+- Specifies whether hashes should be locked to specific IPs.
+False = Cookies and hashes CAN be used across multiple IPs (default).
+True = Cookies and hashes CAN'T be used across multiple IPs (cookies/hashes are locked to IPs).

+"sitekey"
+- This value should correspond to the "site key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard.

+"secret"
+- This value should correspond to the "secret key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard.

+"expiry"
+- In order to remember when a user has successfully passed a reCAPTCHA instance, for future page requests, CIDRAM generates a standard HTTP cookie containing a hash which corresponds to an internal record containing that same hash.
+Future page requests will use these corresponding hashes to authenticate that a user has previously already passed a reCAPTCHA instance.
+For how many hours should these hashes remain valid?
+Default = 720 (1 month).

+"logfile"
+- Log all reCAPTCHA attempts?
+If yes, specify the name to use for the logfile.
+If no, leave this variable blank.
+Example: logfile='recaptcha.txt'

+*Mẹo hữu ích: Nếu bạn muốn, bạn có thể thêm thông tin ngày/giờ trong tên các tập tin ghi của bạn bằng cách bao gồm những trong tên: `{yyyy}` cho năm đầy, `{yy}` cho năm viết tắt, `{mm}` cho tháng, `{dd}` cho ngày, `{hh}` cho giờ.*

+*Các ví dụ:*
+- *`logfile='recaptcha.{yyyy}-{mm}-{dd}-{hh}.txt'`*

 ####"template_data" (Thể loại)
 Cấu hình cho mẫu thiết kế và chủ đề.